ericcheungk11/laravel-permission-mongodb/README.md

 $user->hasPermissionTo('publish articles', 'admin');
 ```

-> **Note**: When determining whether a role/permission is valid on a given model, it chooses the guard in this order: first the `$guard_name` property of the model; then the guard in the config (through a provider); then the first-defined guard in the `auth.guards` config array; then the `auth.defaults.guard` config.
+> **Note**: When determining whether a role/permission is valid on a given model, it chooses the guard in this order: first the `$guardName` property of the model; then the guard in the config (through a provider); then the first-defined guard in the `auth.guards` config array; then the `auth.defaults.guard` config.

 ### Assigning permissions and roles to guard users

 You can use the same methods to assign permissions and roles to users as described above in [using permissions via roles](#using-permissions-via-roles).
-Just make sure the `guard_name` on the permission or role matches the guard of the user, otherwise a `GuardDoesNotMatch` exception will be thrown.
+Just make sure the `guardName` on the permission or role matches the guard of the user, otherwise a `GuardDoesNotMatch` exception will be thrown.

 ### Using blade directives with multiple guards